Garrett Nilsen, Acting Soft Costs Program Manager

 Company: ManTech International

-Michele joined SETO in April 2016 on both the Soft Costs and Technology to Market teams.
-She focuses on stakeholder engagement, project management, and technical assistance to federal agencies and Congress on solar issues.
-Prior to SETO, Michele was the government relations manager at Abengoa Solar, where she developed and implemented strategies to advance effective financing, siting, and transmission policies for solar.
-Previous to her work on solar, Michele focused on issues related to nuclear weapons, nuclear power, and nuclear waste as the director of the Safe Energy Program at Physicians for Social Responsibility, legislative director of the Energy Program at Public Citizen, and global outreach coordinator and staff scientist at the Institute for Energy and Environmental Research.
+Michele joined the Solar Energy Technologies Office in April 2016, where she focuses on reducing the soft costs of solar energy through analysis and technical assistance to stakeholders.
+The projects in her portfolio address a range of issues, including state energy strategies, PV interconnection processes, solar valuation, co-location of solar and agriculture, and community solar.
+She also manages the Solar Energy Innovation Network, a program that supports multi-stakeholder teams to research and share solutions to real-world challenges associated with solar energy adoption.
+Previously, Michele was the government relations manager at Abengoa Solar, where she developed and implemented strategies to advance effective financing, siting, and transmission policies for solar.
+Prior to her work on solar, Michele focused on environmental and policy issues related to nuclear weapons, nuclear power, and nuclear waste as the director of the Safe Energy Program at Physicians for Social Responsibility, legislative director of the Energy Program at Public Citizen, and global outreach coordinator and staff scientist at the Institute for Energy and Environmental Research.

 Michele has two Bachelors of Science degrees in biology and in environmental science from Purdue University and a Master’s of Science in environmental policy from the University of Michigan.